konstantinzolotarev/sails-hook-adminpanel/README.md

     npm install --save sails-hook-adminpanel

-Unfortunately I didn't created assetic management for admin panel so you have to copy css/js to assets

-    cd /your/app/base/path
-    mkdir assets/admin
-    cp -R api/hooks/admin/assets assets/admin

-Then you will need to create a config file for admin panel generator into `config/admin.js`
+Then you will need to create a config file for admin panel generator into `config/adminpanel.js`

 This is example of this file:

     'use strict';

-    module.exports.admin = {
+    module.exports.adminpanel = {
         instances: {

             users: {